 Enterprise is the ability to think of new and effective things to do, together with an eagerness to do them.

-Enterprise is applying creative ideas and innovations to practical situations – a skill set that will help your career whether you have ambitions of one day running a huge company, becoming a freelancer or actually you’re still working it all out.
-And the great news is there are lots of ways you can start to develop those skills and gain support here at University.
+Enterprise is applying creative ideas and innovations to practical situations – a skill set that will help your career whether you have ambitions of one day running a huge company, becoming a freelancer, or you’re still working out what you’d like to do.
+And the great news is, there are lots of ways you can start to develop those skills and gain support here at University.

 Masood Enterprise Centre

-The Masood Enterprise Centre is a great place to start no matter whether you’re already bursting with an idea for your future enterprise or want to be inspired by creative business minds.
+The Masood Entrepreneurship Centre (MEC) is a great place to start no matter whether you’re already bursting with an idea for your future enterprise, or want to be inspired by creative business minds.
 Amongst other things they offer:

-- Competitions to get your ideas flowing and funds to help them become a reality.
+- Competitions and awards: MEC run a range of competitions to get your ideas flowing, and funds to help them become a reality.